 Check the number of weeks worked by turning up the work record.
-Some people's carnings will have varied only in one or two weeks of the year and it will not be difficult for you to establish in one or two weeks of the year and it will not be contemporable's earnings in a new varied widely, either because of changes of job or variations in role to bo not include variations due to holidays or sickness.
-If it is difficult to refree at an average write in the box or in the margins, e.g. 10 weeks @ £15 10s., pix weeks @ £18 15s. and 23 weeks @ £24 11s.
+Some people's earnings will have varied only in one or two weeks of the year and it will not be difficult for you to establish an average in (b).
+Remember Q. 3(b) is very important.
+Other people's earnings may have varied widely, either because of changes of job or variations in overtime.
+Do not include variations due to holidays or sickness.
+If it is difficult to arrive at an average write in the box or in the margins, e.g. 10 weeks @ £15 10s., six weeks @ £15 1s. san day weeks @ £24 1ts.
 We will work out the rest.
 Do not include weeks of holiday or sickness, which are explored later.